German Version: Top 10 Sehenswürdigkeiten in Dublin

 10. Cafés & Restaurants in Dublin

 Irland is definitively not famous for culinary delicacies.
 When I think of Irish food things like Irish Stew or Black Pudding pop into my head and I don´t like both.
 Therefore, I was pretty surprised about the great food in Dublin.
 For breakfast I can recommend the Busyfeet & Coco Cafe or The Good Food Store.
 For dinner the Italian restaurant La Gondola in the Temple Bar area is great.
-Diagonally opposite there is the Oliver St. John Gogarty pub, which leads me to my next point.
+Diagonally opposite there is the Oliver St. John Gogarty pub.

 Dublin is pretty small (half a million Inhabitants and 115 km²) and the most famous sightseeing spots are in the city centre.
 Therefore, just walk around and explore the atmosphere of the city.
 By the way, the airport is also not far and in approx. half an hour by bus you reach the centre.

 You may also like: